OWASP/ASVS/4.0/en/0x90-Appendix-A_Glossary.md

 - **Object-relational Mapping** (ORM) - A system used to allow a relational/table-based database to be referenced and queried within an application program using an application-compatible object model.
 - **Password-Based Key Derivation Function 2** (PBKDF2) - A special one-way algorithm used to create a strong cryptographic key from an input text (such as a password) and an additional random salt value and can therefore be used make it harder to crack a password offline if the resulting value is stored instead of the original password.
 - **Personally Identifiable Information** (PII) - is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
-- **PIE** – Position-independent executable (PIE) is a body of machine code that, being placed somewhere in the primary memory, executes properly regardless of its absolute address.
+- **Position-independent executable** (PIE) - A body of machine code that, being placed somewhere in the primary memory, executes properly regardless of its absolute address.
-- **PKI** – Public Key Infrastructure (PKI) is an arrangement that binds public keys with respective identities of entities.
+- **Public Key Infrastructure** (PKI) - An arrangement that binds public keys with respective identities of entities.
 The binding is established through a process of registration and issuance of certificates at and by a certificate authority (CA).
 - **Public Switched Telephone Network** (PSTN) - The traditional telephone network including both fixed-line telephones and mobile telephones.
 - **Relying Party** (RP) - Generally an application which is relying on a user having authenticated against a separate authentication provider.
 The application is relying on some sort of token or set of signed assertions provided by that authentication provider to trust that the user is who they say they are.
-- **SAST** – Static application security testing (SAST) is a set of technologies designed to analyze application source code, byte code and binaries for coding and design conditions that are indicative of security vulnerabilities.
+- **Static application security testing** (SAST) - A set of technologies designed to analyze application source code, byte code and binaries for coding and design conditions that are indicative of security vulnerabilities.
 SAST solutions analyze an application from the “inside out” in a nonrunning state.
-- **SDLC** – Software development lifecycle.
+- **Software development lifecycle** (SDLC) - The step by step process by which software is developed going from the initial requirements to deployment and maintainance.
 - **Security Architecture** – An abstraction of an application's design that identifies and describes where and how security controls are used, and also identifies and describes the location and sensitivity of both user and application data.
 - **Security Configuration** – The runtime configuration of an application that affects how security controls are used.
 - **Security Control** – A function or component that performs a security check (e.g. an access control check) or when called results in a security effect (e.g. generating an audit record).
 - **Server-side Request Forgery** (SSRF) - An attack which abuses functionality on the server to read or update internal resources by supplying or modifying a URL which the code running on the server will read or submit data to.
-- **SQL Injection (SQLi)** – A code injection technique used to attack data driven applications, in which malicious SQL statements are inserted into an entry point.
-- **SSO Authentication** – Single Sign On (SSO) occurs when a user logs into one application and is then automatically logged in to other applications without having to re-authenticate.
+- **Single Sign-on Authentication** (SSO) - This occurs when a user logs into one application and is then automatically logged in to other applications without having to re-authenticate.
 For example, when you login to Google, when accessing other Google services such as YouTube, Google Docs, and Gmail you will be automatically logged in.
+- **SQL Injection** (SQLi) – A code injection technique used to attack data driven applications, in which malicious SQL statements are inserted into an entry point.
 - **SVG** - Scalable Vector Graphics
 - **Time-based OTP** - A method of generating an OTP where the current time acts as part of the algorithm to generate the password.
 - **Threat Modeling** - A technique consisting of developing increasingly refined security architectures to identify threat agents, security zones, security controls, and important technical and business assets.
-- **Transport Layer Security** – Cryptographic protocols that provide communication security over a network connection
+- **Transport Layer Security** (TLS) – Cryptographic protocols that provide communication security over a network connection
 - **Trusted Platform Module** (TPM) - A type of HSM which is usually attached to a larger hardware component such as a motherboard and acts as the "root of trust" for that system.
+- **Two-factor authentication** (2FA) - This adds a second level of authentication to an account log-in.
 - **Universal 2nd Factor** (U2F) - One of the standards created by FIDO specifically for allowing a USB or NFC security key to be used as a 2nd authentication factor.
 - **URI/URL/URL fragments** – A Uniform Resource Identifier is a string of characters used to identify a name or a web resource.
 A Uniform Resource Locator is often used as a reference to a resource.
 - **Verifier** – The person or team that is reviewing an application against the OWASP ASVS requirements.